ADOPT: Adaptive Dependency-Guided Joint Prompt Optimization for Multi-Step LLM Pipelines: Preliminaries

 \subsection{Multi-Step LLM Pipelines}

 We formalize a multi-step LLM system as

-where $C$ denotes all executable code in the system other than the LLMs themselves.
-This includes the control-flow logic, tool calls, data preprocessing and postprocessing routines, conditional branches, loops, retries, and any additional operations that orchestrate the overall pipeline.
-The set $M=\{M_1,\dots,M_m\}$ collects the LLM parameters of each LLM step used in the system, and $\Pi=\{p_1,\dots,p_m\}$ denotes the natural language prompts associated with these LLM steps.
-Each LLM step is determined by a pair $(M_i, p_i)$.
+where $C$ denotes the non-LLM program logic of the system, including control flow, tool calls, preprocessing and postprocessing, and other operations that orchestrate the pipeline.
+The set $\mathcal{E}=\{\mathcal{E}_1,\dots,\mathcal{E}_m\}$ denotes the fixed LLMs used by the $m$ LLM steps, and $\Pi=\{p_1,\dots,p_m\}$ denotes the corresponding prompts.

-Given an input $x$, the system executes $C$, which in turn triggers LLM steps $(M_i, p_i)$ whenever their corresponding operations are reached.
-The execution may follow arbitrary program logic, including sequential execution, branching, iterative refinement, or tool-augmented steps.
-After completing all operations specified by $C$, the system produces a final output, which we denote by $\Phi(x; C, M, \Pi)$.
+Given an input $x$, the system executes $C$, which invokes LLM steps $(\mathcal{E}_i, p_i)$ as needed under the pipeline logic, and produces a final output $\Phi(x)$.
+When $C$ and $\mathcal{E}$ are fixed and only the prompts are treated as learnable parameters, we write $\Phi(x;\Pi)$.

-For notational simplicity, since $C$ and $M$ are fixed in our setting, we write $\Phi(x; \Pi)$ when only the prompts are treated as learnable parameters.
-This formulation remains general and can naturally extend to settings in which additional components of the system, $C$ and $M$, are also subject to optimization.